Top Things to do Around Chesapeake City

 Late November - Early January

-A holiday celebration that welcomes visitors to enjoy the Victorian Candlelight House Tour, take a horse-drawn carriage ride, sing along with the Dickens carolers, glide along the waterfront ice-skating rink.
+A holiday celebration that welcomes visitors to enjoy the Victorian Candlelight House Tour, take a horse-drawn carriage ride, sing along with the Dickens carolers, or glide along the waterfront ice-skating rink.
 Marvel at the larger-than-life holiday lighting displays dotting the waterfront and the parks.
 And don’t miss the Town Christmas Tree, made entirely from crab pots.